Preveal Data Report · Q1–Q2 2026 · The Hidden Data Issue

 Signal 03: Sense of Doom

-12-Month Top Rising: Panic attack symptoms +500%, pulmonary embolism +250%, heart attack symptoms +100%, anxiety symptoms +70%
+12-Month Top Rising: Panic attack body signals +500%, pulmonary embolism +250%, heart attack body signals +100%, anxiety body signals +70%

-Breakout Query: "Does anyone else sense impending doom": a new query with no prior baseline, reflecting the shift toward collective framing
+Breakout Query: "Does anyone else sense impending doom" — a new query with no prior baseline, suggesting the shift toward collective framing

 Key Insight: The co-rise of doom and panic attack searches suggests that body-felt alarm may be an important part of current distress language.
-This does not prove that bodily alarm is more dominant than cognitive anxiety; it shows that panic-related and symptom-related language is becoming more visible in search behaviour.
+This does not prove that bodily alarm is more dominant than cognitive anxiety; it shows that panic-related and body-signal-related language is becoming more visible in search behaviour.

 Signal 04: Doomscrolling